This project can cost anywhere from $450 to $16,000, so take a look at what could affect this price and get a quote from a pro.

 Repairing drywall costs about $300 to $850.
 These costs vary depending on the amount of water damage, as most drywall types require replacement when coming into contact with high moisture levels.
 Replacing drywall costs $1.50 to $3 per square foot and is recommended to minimize the chances of mold growth.

-Repairing a ceiling costs around $350 to $1,250, with pros charging around $75 per hour to fix a sagging ceiling caused by water damage.
+Repairing a ceiling costs around $450 to $1,600, with professionals charging around $75 per hour to fix a sagging ceiling caused by water damage.
 The overall price fluctuates depending on the severity of the damage and any issues that require repairs, such as broken pipes in the ceiling.

 Repairing a roof costs around $400 to $1,700.
 Repair a leaky roof quickly, as damage can easily spread to other parts of the home.
 Leaky roofs are commonly caused by missing shingles, damaged flashing, ice dams during the winter, inadequate runoff, and structural damage.
 Insurance companies may require a professional inspection before paying for the repairs, which technicians can handle easily.

 Repairing water damage and flooding in a basement depends on several factors, including the level of standing water, the extent of the damage, and any appliances and fixtures exposed to the damage.
 For instance, repairing a basement drain costs around $700 to $6,000, and removing one inch of clean water costs around $500 to $1,500.
+For two feet of water from sewage backup, the cost is $2,800 or more.
 This cost increases with higher levels of freestanding water and the presence of grey or black water versus clean water.

 All told, the total cost to restore a basement from water damage ranges from around $500 for small leaks up to $80,000 for many feet of standing sewage water running throughout the house.
 Budget for more when your space has been hit by contaminated sources, like a river flood.